hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

   See [VMware KB 1003746](https://kb.vmware.com/s/article/1003746) for more information on the virtual hardware versions supported.

+- `max_retries` (int) - Specifies the maximum number of times to retry the upload operation if it fails.
+  Defaults to `5`.

 <!-- End of code generated from the comments of the Config struct in post-processor/vsphere/post-processor.go; -->